In Honor of Gary Lord

 A veteran whose courage helped shape the path forward.

-Gary and I came from different sides of a painful history — a young Vietnamese girl and a soldier who had carried the weight of that war home with him.
-Yet, in our meeting, something softened.
-He began to write to me, to open up, and in time, to heal.
+Gary and I came from opposite sides of a painful history: I was a young Vietnamese girl during the war; he was a soldier who carried the weight of that war home with him.
+Yet in our meeting, something softened.
+A bridge was formed.

 “You changed my world in many ways.
 Thank you so very much for the gift you left in my heart that has helped me deal with my darkest times.”

-“I’m very proud of this song… it’s as much yours as mine.”
+“I’m very proud of this song… it’s as much yours as mine.
+I wanted to share it, to help other veterans.”

-Gary passed away in 2020 following a motorcycle accident.
-His passing was a tremendous loss to his family, his fellow veterans, and to me.
+Seven months after sharing the song with me, Gary tragically passed away in a motorcycle accident.
+His sudden death was a heartbreaking loss — to his family, his fellow veterans, and, unexpectedly, to me.

-His legacy lives on — in this song, in the lives he touched, and in the moment we shared that still shapes the way I connect with others through memory and healing.
+His legacy lives on — in that song, in the lives he touched, and in the moment we shared that continues to shape how I connect with others through memory and healing.

-Meeting Gary reminded me that, even decades after the war, healing is not only possible — it’s still needed.
-His openness and courage inspired me to use Jasmine in the Wind not only as a memoir, but as a tool — to reach out to others who carry silent wounds, and to build bridges between past and present.
+Meeting Gary reminded me that even decades after war, healing is not only possible — it’s still deeply needed.
+His honesty and courage inspired me to use Jasmine in the Wind not only as a memoir, but as a bridge — to reach others who carry silent wounds, and to bring the past and present together in understanding.

-He showed me how powerful a single story can be — and how, when shared, it can begin to heal not just one heart, but many.
+Gary showed me how powerful one story can be — and how, when shared, it can begin to heal not just one heart, but many.

 Disclaimer: The story shared here reflects my personal experience and correspondence with the late Gary Lord, whom I met at the 2009 Vietnam Veterans of America National Convention.
 His words and our connection inspired a chapter in my healing journey and the revision of Jasmine in the Wind.
 This tribute is shared with the utmost respect and gratitude.
 A portion of the proceeds from the book are used to support veterans’ organizations and orphanages in Vietnam, in alignment with the spirit of healing and service that Gary championed.